 And it’s not just median target data that shouldn’t be applied to a line chart; this also applies to ratings, earnings, share price, P/E ratio...basically anything with irregular reporting.

-A step line chart may take a little longer to create in Excel (if you’re using Pellucid, the nature of the data is already accounted for in the platform and when warranted will be automatically be plotted as a step chart) but it makes a big difference to the comprehension of your chart.
+A step line chart may take a little longer to create in Excel, but it makes a big difference to the comprehension of your chart.
 In fact, it could well be the difference between a successful client meeting and, well, a not so successful one.

 Have you had any issues charting data?
 Email me at email@example.com.